babylonlabs-io/cosmos-bsn-contracts/docs/ARCHITECTURE.md

 contract), and forwards it to the Babylon `zonconcierge` module, through the `ConsumerSlashing` inbound (from Babylon's point of view) IBC packet.
-This message is part of cascaded slashing, in which the slashing of a finality provider on a BSN chain results in the undelegation of the involved $BTC on the Babylon side and on other BSN chains as well.
+This message is part of cascaded slashing, in which the slashing of a finality provider on a BSN chain results in the undelegation of the involved BTC on the Babylon side and on other BSN chains as well.

 ##### `btc-staking` Contract

-The `btc-staking` contract is responsible for managing the staking and unstaking of $BTC on the BSN.
+The `btc-staking` contract is responsible for managing the staking and unstaking of BTC on the BSN.
 It provides the following interface:

 `BtcStaking` Execution Message: This is the message received by the `babylon` contract over IBC, forwarded to the `btc-staking` contract.
 It contains the